g-tejas/loom/docs/ARCHITECTURE.md

 In the case of CPU intensive tasks, a threaded based program would perform much better.

 We might have to use threaded workers for filesystem operations, if `io_uring` is not available.
 We can also use this to offload CPU intensive tasks.
 TODO: Perhaps, for us, the orderbook building can be offloaded?
 Does this mean we need a separate `submit` queue?

 ## eventloop interface

 ```cpp
 event_loop.write(fd, buffer, bytesToWrite, callback);
 char buffer[1024];
 event_loop.read(fd, &buffer, bytesToRead, callback);
 ```

 `kqueue` and `io_uring` themselves have a batch size.
 But if that is full, we move the stuff into the overflow queue.

 Overflow queue.

+## Design choices

+Callback vs Threaded workers?
+What's our problem?
+We will have a few file descriptors which are subscribed to some exchange for streaming orderbook data.
+We need to be able to read from the file descriptors and process them efficiently.
+Do we need state persistence across function calls?
+The function that processes the websocket messages can essentially be a state machine that is called every time a message is received.
+This function can be called from the event loop.

+The coroutine runs until it yields cause it waits for an event

+# Boost.Context